Jdel-Campos/Jdel-Campos/README.md

 ##

-📚 <strong>Currently, I work as a developer specialized in Front-End, focusing on projects in this area.</strong>
+📚 Currently, I work as a developer specialized in Front-End, focusing on projects in this area.

 🚧 To present a little more of my work, I have some applications available on GitHub, which I invite everyone to access and learn more about my skills and experiences.